minminlittleshrimp/DLT-on-Web/README.md

 ### 1. Scope:

-    -The aim of this project is to create a plugin used for log viewing on website.
+    The aim of this project is to create a plugin used for log viewing on website.
 The plugin is first used for local network and then can be enhance for online update (might be realtime).
 ### 2. Background:

     -First, the idea is to simply build a tool helping user or client view the log data stored inside the system.
 The tool must contain a feature helping browse action and can upload the log file onto web page.
 Then the web page will be written in HTML.